Hindi in Bihar: Hindi journalism

 Biharbandhu was the first Hindi newspaper published from Bihar.
 It was started in 1872 by Keshav Ram Bhatta, a Maharashtrian Brahman settled in Biharsharif.
 Hindi journalism in Bihar, and specially Patna, could make little headway initially.
 It was mainly due to lack of respect for Hindi among the people at large.
 Many Hindi journals took birth and after a lapse of time vanished.
 Many journals were shelved even in the embryonic state.
 But once Hindi enlisted the official support, it started making a dent into the remote areas in Bihar.
-Hindi journalism also acquired wisdom and maturity and its longevity was prolonged.
+Hindi journalism also acquired wisdom and maturity, and its longevity was prolonged.
 Hindi was introduced in the law courts in Bihar in 1880.

 20th-century publications

-The beginning of the twentieth century was marked by a number of notable new publications.
+The beginning of the twentieth century was marked by several notable new publications.
 A monthly magazine named Bharat Ratna was started from Patna in 1901.
 It was followed by Kshtriya Hitaishi, Aryavarta from Dinapure, Patna, Udyoga and Chaitanya Chandrika.
-Udyog was edited by Vijyaanand Tripathy, a famous poet of the time and Chaitanya Chandrika by Krishna Chaitanya Goswami, a literary figures of that time.
-This literary activities were not confined to Patna alone but to many districts of Bihar.
+Udyog was edited by Vijyaanand Tripathy, a famous poet of the time and Chaitanya Chandrika by Krishna Chaitanya Goswami, a literary figure of that time.
+These literary activities were not confined to Patna alone but to many districts of Bihar.

 Constitutional issues

 Despite the large number of speakers of Bihari languages, these languages, except Maithili (which is recognised under the Eighth Schedule of the Constitution of India), have not been constitutionally recognised in India.
 Hindi is the language used for educational and official matters in Bihar, with English occasionally used in education and government.
-These languages was legally absorbed under the subordinate label of Hindi in the 1961 Census.
-Such state and national politics are creating conditions for language endangerments.
+These languages were legally absorbed under the subordinate label of Hindi in the 1961 Census.
+Such state and national politics are creating conditions for language endangerment.